BW PolyureaProtective CoatingsContact

 FAQ About Vehicle Spray Polyurea Protection

-Common questions about using BW8008, BW3-319 and BW0-8029 for vehicle metal protection, wear resistance and decorative exposed protection.
+Common questions about using BW8008, BW3-319 and BW0-8029 for prepared vehicle metal protection, wear resistance and exposed decorative protection.

 What is this vehicle spray polyurea protection system used for?

-It is used for prepared vehicle metal substrates, cargo beds, chassis, equipment shells and special vehicle protection projects where impact, abrasion, corrosion exposure and decorative surface protection need to be reviewed.
+It is used for prepared vehicle metal substrates, cargo beds, chassis, frame surfaces, equipment shells and selected special vehicle components where wear, impact, corrosion exposure, water splash, road debris and exposed decorative protection need to be reviewed.

 Why is BW8008 used as the primer?

-No. BW0-8029 is the exposed protective decorative topcoat.
+No. BW0-8029 is a thin exposed topcoat.
 The main high-strength protective coating in this system is BW3-319.

 Can this system be used for cargo beds and chassis areas?

-It can be reviewed for prepared cargo beds, chassis, frame surfaces and equipment-shell areas when the substrate condition, surface preparation, target film thickness and service exposure are suitable.
+It can be reviewed for prepared cargo beds, chassis, frame surfaces and equipment-shell areas when metal condition, surface preparation, target film thickness, service exposure and inspection requirements are suitable.

 What information is needed before quotation?

-Provide vehicle type, metal substrate, existing coating or rust condition, surface preparation method, coating area, impact and abrasion exposure, chemical splash, target BW3-319 DFT, color or finish requirement and project timeline.
+Provide vehicle type, metal substrate, existing coating or rust condition, surface preparation method, coating area, target BW3-319 DFT, cargo-bed or chassis zones, impact and abrasion exposure, chemical splash, color or finish requirement, acceptance standard and project timeline.